 Spring and autumn are indeed the best Bhutan trekking seasons, and that’s it’s apt to plan your trip either between March to May, or September to November.
 The temperature during this time ranges from 20C to -10C, wherein the days are brighter and warmer, and the nights are colder.

-Which Are The Best Treks In Bhutan?
+6 Best Treks In Bhutan

-if you are planning to go for Bhutan trekking from India, then these are the treks that you can consider according to their difficulty level.
+If you are planning to go for Bhutan trekking from India, then these are the treks that you can consider according to their difficulty level.
 Have a look.

 1. The Jhomolhari Trek

 This eight-day trek takes you past Bhonte La pass, which is 16,000 feet and Tak-hung La pass, which is 14, 829 feet above, and is known for its moderate level of difficulty.
 If you’re up for this route, try scheduling it around the Jhomolhari Mountain Festival, the annual event that celebrates the local culture of the nearby villages.
 This is definitely one of the best Bhutan trekking which you must experience on your next trip.

 Highlight: Being one of the most popular & moderately challenging trek, Jhomolhari is known for offering mind-boggling views of Mount Jomolhari.